esha-saha/champ/README.md

 ## Implementations

 1. CHAMP_EvaluationFinal.ipynb for evaluating the trained models on training and test data.
-Use the uploaded trained models for evaluation
+Use the uploaded trained models for evaluation.
-2. CHAMP_Training.ipynb for training models from scratch
+2. CHAMP_Training.ipynb for training models from scratch.
-3. CHAMP_helpers.py contains helper functions for the above notebooks
+3. CHAMP_helpers.py contains helper functions for the above notebooks.
-4. CHAMP_ReverseWindPlotFinal.ipynb for evaluating the saved trained models for tracking emissions and wind plots
+4. CHAMP_ReverseWindPlotFinal.ipynb for evaluating the saved trained models for tracking emissions and wind plots.
-5. CHAMP_ReverseWindPlot_helpers.py contains helps functions for the above notebook
+5. CHAMP_ReverseWindPlot_helpers.py contains helps functions for the above notebook.

+Weather data can also be downloaded from https://wbea.org.

 ## Citation and Contact
+For any comments or questions please email esaha1@ualberta.ca.

-If you use any part of this work or find it useful in any way, please cite.
-For any comments or questions please email esaha1@ualberta.ca
+If you use any part of this work or find it useful in any way, please cite,
 ```
 @article{saha2024methane,
   title={Methane projections from Canada's oil sands tailings using scientific deep learning reveal significant underestimation},